Approximate Release Month: November 1992

 I can’t think of many games that fail so totally in the basic concept as Wordtris.
 It’s a bad idea done in a poor way.
 Tetris will always reign.

-Tomorrow: X-Force is the second retail game released for the Super Scope.
+Tomorrow: X-Zone is the second retail game released for the Super Scope.
 I feel bad for kids like me who had one!